TDA283-compiler-construction/project/project/extensions.md

 ------------------

-This extension gives you *two* credits, but for it to be useful you must have also implemented at least one of the extensions with dynamic data mangement, e.g. pointers or objects 1.
+This extension gives you *two* credits, but for it to be useful you must have also implemented at least one of the extensions with dynamic data mangement, e.g. structs or objects 1.
 The garbage collector must be accurate in order to claim the points.
 If you just use the conservative [Boehm Collector](https://en.wikipedia.org/wiki/Boehm_garbage_collector) then no points will be awarded.